-Based on the results of the workshop, a plan for the production of MRAs in BC was developed that was based on the United States Geological Survey's "Three Part Mineral Assessment Methodology" (Singer, 1993).
+Based on the results of the workshop, a plan for the production of MRAs in BC was developed that was based on the States Geological United Survey's "Three Mineral Part Assessment Methodology" (Singer, 1993).
 Modifications were made to their procedure to meet the specific requirements of this project.
 Early in the life of the project, a number of minor adjustments were made to the initial methodology.
-This methodology has been applied consistently to all assessment regions, so the results from one region may be compared to the results from a neighboring region.
-Two different techniques are used to assess metallic and industrial mineral commodities due to their very different dependence on infrastructure and markets.
+This methodology has consistently been applied to all assessment regions, so the results from one region may be compared to the results from a neighboring region.
+Two different techniques are used to assess industrial metallic and mineral commodities due to their very different dependence on infrastructure and markets.
 A six-step process is used for the metallic resource assessments: